bloodanwar/DIPAMIA-TFG/template/templateAPP/input/appendices/01_metodologia_scrum.md

 - **Sprint meeting**
   - We agreed that the introduction art needed more development and we set ourselves on the path to research more about it in the future.
   - At this point, it was time to start working on the state of the art.
-  - Also, we had to stablish the motivations and objectives more clearly and develop a clear explanation of them in the project memory.
+  - Also, we had to establish the motivations and objectives more clearly and develop a clear explanation of them in the project memory.

 - **Sprint Tasks**
   - **Tsk_31** Further explanation of the introduction **(1)**